8 Air Conditioner Myths That Could Be Losing You Money

 Home cooling myths can be extremely counterproductive.
 Having a better understanding of how to properly take care of your air conditioning system will help you avoid the unexpected.
 That’s why we at Hopkins Air Conditioning hire certified technicians who care and do our best to educate West Palm Beach residents and the surrounding community.

-Call us today at 561-656-4870 to purchase a replacement unit or schedule routine maintenance or repair for your existing AC system.
+Call us today at 561-656-4870 to purchase a replacement unit or schedule routine hvac maintenance or repair for your existing AC system.